camdecoster/camdecoster.github.io/content/posts/how-to-rip-audio-from-dvd/index.md

 ### Conclusion

 This is not the only way to do this and is likely not the best/easiest way to do this.
 But this way worked for me do it will probably work for you too.
 It's a bit cumbersome, so there's room for improvement (and automation).
 If you have any suggestions, please get it touch with me.
-Enjoy listening to those DVD's!
+Enjoy listening to those DVDs!